 Alternatively, you can build and host an HTTPS web service.
 In this case, you will need a cloud hosting provider and an SSL certificate.

 - A development environment appropriate for the language you plan to use.
-You can author a Lambda function in Node.js, Java, or Python.
+You can author a Lambda function in Node.js, Java, Python, or C#.
 You can author a web service in any language appropriate for web services.